-Assume that $\bar x_{n_j}\rightarrow m_j$, namely that the posterior density in \eqref{eq:posteriorUniv} tends to concentrate in the neighbourhood of a certain value $m_j\in\mathbb{R}$ as $n_j$ grows.
-The amount of information needed to estimate $m_j$ is given by the Shannon differential entropy of $\pi_{n_j}(\mu_j)$, namely

-However, the previous quantity does not account for the fact that the information about the unknown parameter is not uniformly valuable across the entire parametric space.
-Indeed, along with the amount of information needed to estimate a parameter, in experimental studies it is also relevant to consider the nature of the outcome itself and how desirable it is.
-For example, given a pre-specified target mean response $\gamma_j\in\mathbb{R}$, one can consider a context-dependent measure as the weighted Shannon entropy, i.e. $h^{\phi_\gamma}(\pi_{n_j})=-\int_{\mathbb R}\,\phi_\gamma(\mu_j)\pi_{n_j}(\mu_j)\log\pi_{n_j}(\mu_j)\,d\mu_j\,,$ where the weight function, $\phi_\gamma(\mu_j)$, emphasises the interest on a particular subset of the parametric space (e.g. the neighbourhood of $\gamma_j$) rather than on the whole space.
-Following \cite{mozgunov2020information}, the information gain from considering the estimation problem in the sensitive area is given by
+Along with the amount of information needed to estimate a parameter, in experimental studies it is also relevant to consider the nature of the outcome itself and how desirable it is.
+Given a pre-specified target mean response $\gamma\in\mathbb{R}$, one can consider a context-dependent measure as the weighted Shannon entropy, i.e. $h^{\phi_\gamma}(\pi_{n_j})=-\int_{\mathbb R}\,\phi_\gamma(\mu_j)\pi_{n_j}(\mu_j)\log\pi_{n_j}(\mu_j)\,d\mu_j\,,$ where the weight function $\phi_\gamma(\mu_j)$ emphasizes the interest on a particular subset of the parametric space (e.g. the neighbourhood of $\gamma$).
+Following \cite{mozgunov2020information}, the information gain from considering the estimation problem in this sensitive area is given by

-This quantity can be interpreted as the amount of additional information needed to estimate the mean response $\mu_j$ when the degree of interest in the true value of $\mu_j$ is not uniform across the whole parametric space (i.e. some values of $\mu_j$ are more desirable than others).

-Theorem \ref{th:symmWeight} provides a closed-form expression for the information gain when a family of weight functions having a Gaussian kernel centered around the target $\gamma_j$ is considered, and it offers some insights on its asymptotical behaviour.
+This quantity is the amount of additional information needed to estimate $\mu_j$ when the degree of interest in $\mu_j$ is not uniform across the whole parametric space (i.e. some values of $\mu_j$ are more desirable than others).
+Theorem \ref{th:symmWeight} provides a closed-form expression for the information gain when a family of weight functions centred around the target $\gamma$ is considered, and insights on its asymptotic behaviour.

-\begin{theorem} Let $h(\pi_{n_j})$ and $h^{\phi_\gamma}(\pi_{n_j})$ be the standard and weighted Shannon entropy of the posterior normal distribution in \eqref{eq:posteriorUniv} of the mean $\mu_j$ for arm $j$, and let $\gamma\in\mathbb R$ denote the clinical target for the continuous endpoint.
+\begin{theorem} Let $h(\pi_{n_j})$ and $h^{\phi_\gamma}(\pi_{n_j})$ be the standard and weighted Shannon entropy of the pdf in \eqref{eq:posteriorUniv} of the mean $\mu_j$ for arm $j$, and let $\gamma\in\mathbb R$ denote the clinical target for the continuous endpoint.
 Consider a family of weight functions of the form